melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 > File → Load Visualization State → /OutputFiles/combined_dcd_file_loader.vmd

+Click on the "play" button at the bottom right hand corner of the VMD main panel and watch the simulation run!

-It is possible to restart the simulations of any segment as the restart files are saved under **/RestartFiles**.
+> **Note**: it is possible to restart the simulations of any segment as the restart files are saved under **/RestartFiles**.

 ## 7 - Looking at longer simulations